tatasadi/interactive-card-details-from/README.md

 ### Implementation time

-This challenge was completed over a span of x hours.
+This challenge was completed over a span of 5 hours.

 ## Author